LeeyaD/rb130/written_prep.md

 p call_this(&to_i) # => returns "2"
 ```

-3. What concept does the following code demonstrate? - DONE
+3. What concept does the following code demonstrate?
 ```ruby
 def time_it
   time_before = Time.now